dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 1. **Why is there not a UserInfo endpoint as there is with OpenID Connect?**

     In OpenID Connect, obtaining claims over the redirect or the Token Endpoint are problematic.
 The redirect is limited in size, and is not secure.
 The Token Endpoint is intended to return tokens, and is limited by the "application/x-www-form-urlencoded" format.
-A UserInfo endpoint returns "application/json", and can return rich claims, just as the completion uri in this protocol.
+A UserInfo endpoint returns "application/json", and can return rich claims, just as the authorization uri in this protocol.

     \[Editor: is there some other reason to have the UserInfo endpoint?
 What are industry best practices now? ]